US: Bernie Sanders halts bid for Democratic presidential nomination | DW | 08.04.2020

 Vermont Senator Bernie Sanders has suspended his campaign to secure the Democratic nomination for president, his campaign confirmed on Wednesday.

+"I wish I could give you better news, but I think you know the truth.
+We are now some 300 delegates behind Vice President Biden, and the path toward victory is virtually impossible," Sanders said in a Twitch video broadcast on his campaign website.

-His decision to drop out of the race makes former Vice President Joe Biden as the presumtive Democratic nominee to take on US President Donald Trump in November's presidential election.
+His decision to drop out of the race makes 77-year-old Joe Biden the presumptive Democratic nominee to take on US President Donald Trump in presidential elections scheduled for November.

 Biden, vice president under Barack Obama from 2009-2017, held a 1,217-to-914 delegate lead over Sanders before Wednesday's announcement.
 A total of 1,991 delegates are needed to secure the Democratic nomination.